 Understanding the potential penalties and consequences highlights the importance of adhering to the examination process and fulfilling one's legal obligations.

-An order, or an execution issued, against a person or parties suggested shall have the effect of a judgment, and may be enforced in same manner as any other judgment.
+An order, or an execution issued, against a person or parties suggested shall have the effect of a judgment, and may be enforced in the same manner as any other judgment.

 Debtor's examinations are a powerful tool for judgment creditors seeking to enforce their judgments effectively.
 Throughout this guide, we have explored the various aspects of debtor's examinations and their importance in enforcement.